jutkko/copy-pasta/README.md

 <img src="/figures/how-it-works.png" width="750">

-The communicatin between the machines and the storage server is done in `SSL`, so we can assume that it is relatively safe.
+The communication between the machines and the storage server is done in `SSL`, so we can assume that it is relatively safe.

 We can see that the things you copy into `copy-pasta` gets stored in plain text